This post has been updated in March 29, 2018

 Step 2.
 You will see the explaination about this feature.
 Then click "Scan" to detect the big files and old files.
 The scanning could take a while if your MacBook are crammed with files.
 You can tell how many files are left to be scanned by the completion percentage.

 Step 3.
 You can then view the scanned results.
 To quickly find out the unused large files, you may use combination of size, date, to arrange the files.
-For example, you can first click "Sort" on the top right side to select the filters, and click to further order the files by size.
+For example, you can first click "Sort By" on the top right side to select the filters, and click to further order the files by size.

 Step 4.
-To avoid misdeletion, you can protect an important file by putting mouse cursor beside its name to check so that it won't be delete by mistake.
 Tick certain ones and get them cleaned.
 When those data is deleted, there is a note telling you how many storage is removed.

 Note: You can freely choose "> 100 MB", "5 MB to 100 MB", "> 1 Year" and "> 30 Days" to check your large and old contents on iMac or MacBook.

 In conclusion, by using MacMaster, you can clean your MacBook more conveniently and effectively because the program can: